cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - points, a set of t distinct points on a polynomial f, each a tuple of two
+  - points, a set of t points with distinct x coordinates on a polynomial f,
-    Scalar values representing the x and y coordinates
+    each a tuple of two Scalar values representing the x and y coordinates

   Outputs: The constant term of f, i.e., f(0)